walkingtree/sample-projects/documents/GoogleSingInPackage.md

     path:-C:\Program Files\Java\jdk-21
     ```

-13.click okay and edit path of system variable %JAVA_HOME%\bin and click okay okay okay
+13. Click okay and edit path of system variable %JAVA_HOME%\bin and click okay okay okay

-14.Now your environment variable is set
+14. Now your environment variable is set

-15.Now run this cmd keytool -genkey -v -keystore C:\Users\your_username\myKey.jks -storetype JKS -keyalg RSA -keysize 2048 -validity 10000 -alias androiddebugkey
+15. Now run this cmd keytool -genkey -v -keystore C:\Users\your_username\myKey.jks -storetype JKS -keyalg RSA -keysize 2048 -validity 10000 -alias androiddebugkey
 create your own password.

 When whole setup is done you will get this one file C:\Users\your_username with this name mykey.jks just copy paste in yourproject\android\app